Animiral/udcrgen/README.md

 # Thesis Experiment

-This program accompanies the Bachelor's thesis paper “Practical Examination of Unit Disk Contact Representations”.
+This program accompanies the Bachelor's thesis paper “Exact and Heuristic Recognition of Monotone Lobster Graphs on a Grid”.
 Follow these steps to reproduce the experiment that produced the data in the thesis paper.

 Produce the raw data file `stats.csv` using benchmark mode.